-Meningococcal meningitis is spread through sneezing, coughing or direct contact with respiratory secretions.
-It is an acute disease that can cause serious systemic infection.
+Meningococcal meningitis is a disease that is spread through sneezing, coughing or direct contact with respiratory secretions.
+It is an acute illness that can cause serious systemic infection, including blood poisoning (septicaemia).

-Vaccines to protect against multiple strains of meningococcal meningitis for travellers are available: Menveo and Nimenrix.
-Individuals should consider being vaccinated if they are travelling to a country where meningococcal meningitis is present and where their stay maybe prolonged or they are involved in activities which may increase the risk of exposure to the disease, for example, working in a healthcare setting and living closely with the local population.
+Vaccines to protect against multiple strains of meningococcal meningitis for travellers are available: these include Menveo, Nimenrix and MenQuadfi.
+Individuals should consider being vaccinated if they are travelling to a country where meningococcal meningitis is present and where their stay maybe prolonged or they are involved in activities which may increase their personal risk of exposure to the disease, for example, working in a healthcare setting and/or living closely with the local population.

 Pilgrims travelling to Saudi Arabia for Hajj are required to have a valid certificate of vaccination against the disease for visa purposes.

 - View the Patient Information Leaflet (PIL) for MenQuadfi